julianwsavini/BlueBikes_Visualization_Final_Project/README.md

 # This is the group project I completed for DS4200: Data Visualization and Presentation.

-We were tasked with creating data visualizations that can be of use to a designated stakeholder.
-We designed an interactive graph for the team at BlueBikes responsible for deploying stations.
-Our visualizations used bike accident data paired with station data, to hopefully ensure safety of the BlueBikes customers.
-The first graph is a heat map of bike accidents, with points of where stations are located.
-If you hover over the points, you can see the in and out flow of each station.
-If you switch modes, you can drag your mouse over the left graph to see where accidents are occuring (street versus intersection).
-This data can be of use to our stakeholders, who can hopefully use this to carefully place stations away from hazardous areas.
+We were tasked with creating data visualizations to be used by a designated stakeholder.
+We designed an interactive graph for the team at BlueBikes that is responsible for establishing station locations.
+Our visualizations used bike accident data paired with station data, to hopefully increase safety for BlueBikes customers.
+The first graph is a heat map of bike accidents with points where stations are located.
+Hovering over the points shows the in- and out-flow of each station.
+If you switch modes, you can drag your mouse over the left graph to see where accidents occur (street versus intersection).
+This data can be used by BlueBikes when determining station locationsfarther from hazardous areas.

 # Project Link:
 Check out our website here: [BlueBike Traffic/Accident Analysis](https://ds4200-s23-class.github.io/project-julian-jake-david-aneek/)